tianhua2/my_huggingface/docs/source/en/generation_strategies.md

 ## KV Cache Quantization

-The `generate()` supports caching keys and values to enhance efficieny and avoid re-computations.
+The `generate()` method supports caching keys and values to enhance efficiency and avoid re-computations.
 However the key and value cache can occupy a large portion of memory becoming a bottleneck for long-context generatiomemory, especially for Large Language Models.
 Quantizing the cache when using `generate()` can significantly reduce memory demands in the cost of speed.